Lawrence1024/frontend-project-sp-22/README.md

 Simple home page with some banner text

 #### Voting
 Four simple cards with titles and images.
 The buttons should update the vote counts for each of the respective ducks, as an exercise in state management.
+You are NOT permitted to use external libraries (besides React, Vue, Angular, etc.) to implement voting.

 #### Past Winners
 Text on the left, display score explanations from `data.json` on the right.
 Note that these cards are expandable, first each card should just show the name, year, and vote count, then clicking it should expand to show the outfit description.